 _sendMessageV1()

-shardsKey: Links related cross-chain operations together.
-Use this in your response messages to maintain the connection. timestamp: The block timestamp from the original TON transaction.
-Useful for time-based logic or debugging. operationId: Unique identifier for this specific cross-chain operation.
-Use for logging and tracking. tvmCaller: The TON user’s wallet address. !!!
+tvmCaller: The TON user’s wallet address. !!!
 Important !!!
 It is always base64 mainnet bounceable format and starts with “EQ”.
-This is your authenticated user identity - treat it likemsg.sender
+This is your authenticated user identity - treat it like msg.sender in regular Ethereum contracts.

 extraData: For now it’s always a zero-bytes array and not used.